-The Planning Board shall grant a special permit of a Parkway PUD if it finds that the requirements and conditions in Section IX.C have been met, that the proposed Parkway PUD meets the requirements set out in this Subsection and that the development will serve one or more public needs and be of public benefit without any substantial adverse effects.
-The Planning Board may permit modification of the requirements if it finds that such modifications are needed to enable a well-designed development and if it finds that modifications are reasonable, consistent with the purpose of this Subsection and in the public interest without adverse or undesirable impacts.
-In granting a special permit for a Parkway PUD, the Planning Board shall impose any reasonable restrictions or requirements requested by the Conservation Commission, Historical Commission, Board of Health, and the Massachusetts Department of Conservation and Recreation and shall impose such additional conditions or restrictions which it may deem reasonably necessary or appropriate to accomplish the purpose or satisfy the requirements of this Subsection.
+The Planning Board shall grant a special permit of a Parkway PUD if it finds that the requirements and conditions in Section IX.C have been met, that the proposed Cluster Development meets the requirements set out in this Subsection and that the development will meet one or more public needs and be of public benefit.
+The Planning Board may permit modification of the requirements if it finds that such modifications are needed to enable the application to go forward and if it finds that modifications are reasonable, consistent with the purpose of this Subsection and in the public interest without adverse or undesirable impacts.
+In granting a special permit for Cluster Development, the Planning Board shall impose any reasonable restrictions or requirements requested by the Conservation Commission, Historical Commission, and/or Board of Health and shall impose such additional conditions or restrictions which it may deem reasonably necessary or appropriate to accomplish the purpose or satisfy the requirements of this Subsection.